ipfs/ipfs-docs/docs/concepts/ipfs-gateway.md

 Hence the browser's request to `https://{domainName.tld}/{optional path to resource}` redirects to the gateway specified in the `Alias`.
 The gateway employs DNSLink resolution to return the current content version from IPFS.
 The browser does not perceive the gateway as the origin of the content and therefore enforces the single-origin policy to protect `domainName.tld`.

-When employing DNSLinks and aliases, shorten the time-to-live (TTL) for the DNS record from the default 1 hour to e.g., 1 minute.
-This reduces the validity time for cached DNSLinks, resulting in faster availability of newly-updated content.

 ### 3.3 Gateway services